mpsc-lab-umbc/docker-scripts/README.md

 ```
 make docker-run
 ```
-You Should see a prompt as following:
+You should see a prompt as following:

 ```
 NV_GPU='0' docker run -it -p 18443:8443 -p 18888:8888 -p \